PCA-POSC-Caesar-Association/Public_ISO23726-1/src/docs/index.md

 #### 3.2.3
 **class restriction**
 OWL class restriction
-type of logical [axiom (3.2.1)](#90902_id-f6f5d02c-8539-48dc-e037-64849b136806) that constrain the properties and relationships of individuals within a class
+logical [axiom (3.2.1)](#90902_id-f6f5d02c-8539-48dc-e037-64849b136806) that constrain the properties and relationships of individuals within a class
-Note 1 to entry: The main types of class restrictions in OWL ontologies (owl:Restriction) are existential (some), universal (only), value restriction (have a specific value for a property) and cardinality (have exactly, at least, or at most a certain number of relations).
+Note 1 to entry: The main types of class restrictions in OWL ontologies (owl:Restriction) are existential (some), universal (only), value restriction (have a specific value for a property) and cardinality restriction (have exactly, at least, or at most a certain number of relations).
 <div class="sts-tbx-sec" id="90902_id-dbf73766-faeb-4a8c-ffc8-71e66fb154da"></div>

 #### 3.2.4